bihealth/sodar-core-legacy/docs/source/breaking_changes.rst

 System Prerequisites
 --------------------

-The minimum version requirement for Django has been bumped to 1.11.25.
+The minimum supported versions have been upgraded for a number of Python packages in this release.
+It is highly recommended to also upgrade these for your SODAR Core based site.
+See the ``requirements`` directory for up-to date dependencies.

 Backend Javascript Include
 --------------------------